Senegal - Country Commercial Guide

 Overview

 Distribution occurs both by modern and traditional systems.
 Lebanese, Turkish, and Chinese merchants play an important role in the import-export business, along with local traders specializing in wholesale and retail distribution of consumer goods.
 Senegalese merchants selling popular consumer goods such as textiles and electronics are increasingly competing with Lebanese traders.
-A Chinese immigrant community is making headway in Dakar’s street markets, selling inexpensive consumer goods.
-More formal distribution channels such as shopping centers are beginning to spring up in Dakar.
-A dynamic informal sector engages roughly 80 percent of the workforce and carries out a sizable portion of domestic trade.
+A Chinese immigrant community is making headway in Dakar’s Street markets, selling inexpensive consumer goods.
+More formal distribution channels as shopping centers are beginning to spring up in Dakar.

 Using an Agent to Sell U.S. Products and Services

 U.S. firms may employ the services of an agent, appoint a distributor or dealer, and/or establish a direct sales branch or subsidiary.
 The specific type of representation that a U.S. firm establishes in Senegal can be tailored to fit the individual requirements of the product and its potential market.
-Preferably, the agent or the distributor should be a local business/firm, fluent in French and/or Wolof, who is aware of Senegal’s business practices.
+Preferably, the agent or the distributor should be a local business/firm, fluent in French, who is aware of Senegal’s business practices.
 If the product requires some servicing, the U.S. exporter should make available a reasonable inventory of spare parts to his agent or distributor.
 U.S. companies also should provide training, brochures, and marketing literature in French.

 The U.S. Embassy’s Economic/Commercial Section provides a range of fee-based services to help U.S. companies identify and evaluate suitable partners in the region.
-Please contact your nearest Export Assistance Center or the U.S. Commercial Service in Johannesburg at https://www.trade.gov/buyusa for further details on these services.
+Please contact your nearest Export Assistance Center or the U.S. Commercial Service in Johannesburg at www.buyusa.gov/southafrica for further details on these services.

 Establishing an Office